vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 In light of this, I plan to skip jogging for at least a week and monitor the progress of my symptoms.

-## 2024-08-18 to 2024-08-23: break from jogging, strength exercises, breath holds, and (for the most part) hand gripper exercises
+## 2024-08-18 to 2024-08-24: break from jogging, strength exercises, breath holds, and (for the most part) hand gripper exercises

 For the period of 2024-08-18 to 2024-08-23, I took a break from jogging, strength exercises, breath holds, and most hand gripper exercises.
 I did do brief hand gripper closes.
 The goal of this break was to rest my abdominal muscles in light of the abdominal pain I experienced in the recent past.

+My plan had been to try going jogging on 2024-08-24, but light rain in the morning led me to cancel the plan.

+## 2024-08-25: resumption of jogging

+On 2024-08-25, I resumed jogging.
+I also did brrath holds, hand gripper exercises, and standing-on-one-leg-with-eyes-closed exercises as usual.

+I only jogged 1.4 miles / walked 0.6 miles, which is just about at the threshold for reporting.

+I did experience a little pain in the lower right area as well as a bit of pain in the lower right rib area, but the pain was much milder than last time, and I recovered relatively quickly after the jogging portion ended.